spodgorny9/Community-Engagement/README.md

 ### Community Change Initiative

 As part of my course work for the Pioneer Leadership Program, I participated in a group Community Change Initiative.
 The purpose of this project was to identify a challenge facing the local community that is important to you and create an initiative that seeks to address this challenge in some way or another.
+Every member of my group played sports in high school and we all felt as though those experience were crucial to our development and joy as adolescents; additionally, we recognized a concerning trend related to youth mental health nationwide and specifically in Denver.
+Thus, we decide to approach the challenge of mental health struggles in youth populations by way of physical activity.

+This project took us all over the Denver metro area as we interviewed stakeholders from every corner of our identified challenge.
+We talked to the principal of Columbine High School who was at the helm during the Columbine shooting.
+We interviewed the Colorado Rockies community outreach leaders in a conference room that overlooks Coors Field.
+We also spent many hours writing emails that never received responses and watched stakeholder relationships that were once promising, fizzle into nothing.
+On top of that, the onset of COVID-19 shut down our school and many of the organizations we were working with just as the project was beginning to get rolling.
+Nevertheless, the experience we gained from this project was invaluable.

 # Leadership